 - ½ lime Juice

-- Heat 2 tbsp oil in a pan on medium flame.
+- Heat 2 tablespoon oil in a pan on medium flame.

 - Add mustard seeds and let them crackle.